The patient lies on a comfortable bed with a series of pneumatic cuffs (similar to BP cuffs) wrapped around the calves, thighs, and buttocks.

-- The cuffs will inflate and deflate in time to the patient’s heart beats.
+The cuffs will inflate and deflate in time with the patient’s heartbeats.

-- Cuff inflation occurs after each heart beat –during diastole—providing a squeeze to the lower extremities pushing the blood toward the heart.
-This increases the blood flow to the coronary arteries which provide much needed oxygen and nourishment to the heart muscle.
+Cuff inflation occurs after each heartbeat—during diastole—providing a squeeze to the lower extremities and pushing the blood toward the heart.
+This increases the blood flow to the coronary arteries that provide much-needed oxygen and nourishment to the heart muscle.

-- The EECP therapist remains close by the patient to facilitate effective therapy, and ensure patient comfort.
+The EECP therapist remains nearby to facilitate effective therapy, and ensure patient comfort.